AbigailMcbride8683524/solsts/README.md

 Added new feature for better user experience
 Updated configuration settings - build 300
-Updated dependencies to latest versions - update 25
+Updated dependencies to latest versions - update 25 Added new feature for better user experience - v1.9.6